-No one likes to talk about death, and it can be especially difficult if there is a body that needs to be transported via air travel.
+No one likes to talk about death, and it can be especially difficult for a grieving family to make arrangements for human remains to be transported.
 The top four U.S. airlines have specialized personnel who handle this delicate topic.
-Each has similar policies on how customers can handle transport for human remains.
+Each has similar policies on how passengers can arrange transport for human remains.
 Take a look at some of those procedures from American Airlines, Delta, United Airlines, and Southwest Airlines.

-Cremated remains must be contained in a five-millimeter polyurethane bag within cardboard outer packaging, with a metal container or urn as inner packaging.
-Containers should be clearly labeled with an air waybill number, name of the deceased and the destination.
+Cremated remains must be contained in a five-millimeter polyurethane bag within cardboard outer packaging, with a metal container, or an urn as inner packaging.
+Containers should be clearly labeled with an air waybill number, name of the deceased, and the destination.

-For more information, contact Delta Cares at 800-352-2737.
-Cremated remains can be accepted as either carry-on, checked baggage or shipped unaccompanied as cargo, but the passenger must have a death or cremation certificate.
+Cremated remains can be accepted as either carry-on, checked baggage, or shipped unaccompanied as cargo, but the passenger must have a death or cremation certificate.
 Unaccompanied cremated remains must be shipped as cargo by a verified shipper.